What Every Investor Ought To Know About Bitcoin And Real Estate Investing

 Can You Get A Mortgage Using Bitcoin?

-If you buy a house with Bitcoin and pay it off entirely up front, the transaction doesn’t really work that much differently than a traditional cash purchase.
+If you buy a house with Bitcoin and pay it off entirely up front, the transaction doesn’t really work that much differently than a traditional mortgage.
 You transfer the currency to the seller’s account, transfer the title, sign some papers, and the property is yours.
 But, if you want to buy a home with Bitcoin and find financing in Bitcoin only, what can you do?

 Unfortunately, you’re out of luck.
 Banks and financial institutions will not accept Bitcoin for financing.
 To these institutions, Bitcoin is much too volatile and if the cryptocurrency tanks, the banks could potentially see major losses.
 And, it doesn’t look like you’ll be able to apply for a bitcoin mortgage anytime soon, either.
 The development doesn’t appear to be on the horizon.